 If there is no PSS these uroliths can sometimes be handled medically also.
 A food called Hills U/D should be used.
 It is low in purines and has restricted protein.
 A medication called allopurinol is given which helps minimize the amount of uric acid produced in the urine.
 Potassium citrate is also used to make the urine less acidic, although this might occur with the use of U/D alone.
 Adding salt to the diet or mixing water with the food will also promote urination of the urate crystals.
 Recurrence is common, so this diet needs to be used for the life of your pet, especially in Dalmatians.
 We will talk more about this later in the prevention section.

 The surgical removal of a stone in the urinary bladder is called a cystotomy.
 It involves making an incision into the abdomen, exteriorizing the urinary bladder, removing the stone(s), and resuturing the bladder.
-The following surgeries demonstrate the removal of two different types of bladder stones.
+When we make the incision into the bladder the laser is used in almost all cases because of dramatically less bleeding during the surgery and dramatically less inflammation after we remove the stone and suture the bladder.
+For those of us that have had surgery we know the importance of minimizing post operative pain.
+Your pet will be happy we used the laser!

 The bladder is not the only location for stones to occur.
 This dog has 2 in its urethra at the tips of the black arrows.